IF1007/gateway/README.md

 * Enhance the endpoints
 * Add other promising technologies like [gRPC](https://grpc.io/)
 * Improve the auth logic to support database consumption
-* Address the other functionalaties not covered yet like caching
+* Address the other functionalaties not covered yet like rate limiting
 * Evaluate the incorporation of the [circuit breaker pattern](https://microservices.io/patterns/reliability/circuit-breaker.html)

 ## Contribution